 Be sure to consult your state's Workers' Compensation laws regarding doctors.
 This is especially important because when you're injured, you need medical treatment right away, right?
 Well, with that comes medical bills.
-If your employer is denying your claim for any reason, (and a lot of employers just do that automatically to try to discourage people pursuing claims) and you wish to pursue a claim with them, they will hopefully at some point pay your medical bills relating to the injury.
-If you happened to go outside the law with multiple doctors, they may deny payment of those bills.
+If your employer is denying your claim for any reason (and a lot of employers just do that automatically to try to discourage people from pursuing claims) and you wish to pursue a claim with them, they will hopefully, at some point, pay your medical bills relating to the injury.
+If you happened to go outside the law with multiple doctors, they might deny payment of those bills.
 I've seen it happen, and they are not cheap.

 By the way, every time you do get medical treatment, give the medical provider the Work Comp insurance information so they can submit the bills from their side.
 Keep copies of the bills and keep track of them, so you can trace what they've paid and what they hadn't.
 Sometimes, billing departments forget to submit bills to the right departments, and you don't want your credit to be dinged for human error.

-No matter if its' the employer doctor or your personal doctor, always be careful about what you say.
-My standard thought is that you need to describe the accident succinctly, and nothing else.
+No matter if it is the employer's doctor or your personal doctor, always be careful about what you say.
+My standard thought is that you need to describe the accident succinctly and nothing else.
 No personal stories about how you may have been hungover or how you were doing anything illegal over the weekend.
 Doctors will write that in their medical records.
 Yes.
 You read that right.
 They can be the adult version of tattle-tales.
-I used to review medical records, and would see this fairly often.
+I used to review medical records and would see this fairly often.
 As I mentioned above, the insurance company will jump all over this as it makes the client look bad.
 Don't do it.
 The doctors are not your friend.

-Also--the pain scale.
-Doctors use this to gauge your pain, as well to see if you are exaggerating your pain.
-Most people will state their pain is in the 8-9 area.
+Also—the pain scale.
+Doctors use this to gauge your pain, as well as to see if you are exaggerating your pain.
+Most people will state their pain is in the eight to nine area.
 Doctors consider 10 to be dying, so you may want to choose carefully.
-Maybe, aim for the 2-4 range and backed up with how you truly feel.
+Maybe, aim for the two to four range and back up with how you truly feel.
 Again, don't overstate it.
 Just the facts.

 This is a great question, and around this point in your medical treatment is when you may start considering that.

-Why--you ask?
+Why, you ask?
 How can employers get away with it?
-Simply; most states are considered at-will---meaning that they can fire someone for almost any reason--as long as the employee can't proof it's because of any race, sex, etc. discrimination--and don't have to give a reason.
-It's ridiculous and it shouldn't happen, but it does.
+Simply, most states are considered at-will—meaning that they can fire someone for almost any reason—as long as the employee can't prove it's because of any race, sex, etc. discrimination—and don't have to give a reason.
+It's ridiculous, and it shouldn't happen, but it does.
 Every.
 Single.
 Day.

 You normally don't pay upfront.
 Again, please consult your state laws, but in Illinois, the attorney was paid a percentage of the settlement.

 Ultimately, this is something that you need to discuss with your family.
-Things can get bad quickly if your HR departments gets a letter from your attorney and you're still working there.
-I strongly recommend visiting an attorney to understand your options, and then discuss the next few steps.
+Things can get bad quickly if your HR department gets a letter from your attorney and you're still working there.
+I strongly recommend visiting an attorney to understand your options and then discuss the next few steps.

-Do know, that you could discuss any terms of settlement with your employer's insurance company after you're done with treatment, but, it's not probable.
+Do know that you could discuss any terms of a settlement with your employer's insurance company after you're done with treatment, but it's not probable.
 Why?
 First, the insurer is used to talking to other experts who know the law, not employees who don't.
-This means that you may not know what to ask for in the settlement--and may not know how to counter-negotiate when they low-ball you.
+This means that you may not know what to ask for in the settlement and may not know how to counter-negotiate when they lowball you.
 And they more than likely will.
 Their job is to keep their payouts low.

 IMEs, or Independent Medical Examinations, are mainly a tactic that the employer uses if they are denying their claim and want an "expert" to tell them that.
-What you may not know, is that they pay these doctors upwards of $300 an hour to pick you apart.
-These doctors work for the money, and not you.
+What you may not know is that they pay these doctors upwards of $300 an hour to pick you apart.
+These doctors work for the money and not you.
 They will normally spend ten minutes with you.
-They look for an inconsistencies in your story, and look for any ways you are exaggerating your pain.
+They look for inconsistencies in your story and look for any ways you are exaggerating your pain.
 If you do decide to hire an attorney, they should prep you for this.

-Naw.
+Nah.
 Unfortunately not.
-The Work Comp system is set up that nobody is really going to make any money and nor is there any mental anguish piece.
+The Work Comp system is set up so that nobody is really going to make any money, nor is there any mental anguish piece.
 That's a myth.
-As I mentioned before, you should research your states' laws to see how your states' specific Work Comp settlement works, or ask your attorney to explain it.
+As I mentioned before, you should research your state's laws to see how your state's specific Work Comp settlement works or ask your attorney to explain it.

-Workers' Compensation is usually not a quick process and nothing will get accomplished in a timely manner.
-You need to be on time of everything.
-Ask for help from your significant other or other family to keep track of bills and medical treatment.
+Workers' Compensation is usually not a quick process, and nothing will get accomplished in a timely manner.
+You need to be on time for everything.
+Ask for help from your significant other or family to keep track of bills and medical treatment.
 Know why you're seeing each doctor and what your treatment plan is.
 Ask as many reasonable questions as you can.

 It sucks.
 It really does.
-But; just take each day step-by-step.
+Just take each day step-by-step.
 You don't know how things are going to work out, so you can't worry about it.
 Just do your job of taking care of yourself and making sure you have rainy day funds in the bank.
-(If you don't have rainy day funds, do not take out a loan from one of those fast cash places--they charge upwards of 20% interest--ask family or your bank for a loan) Again; take it step-by-step.
+(If you don't have rainy day funds, do not take out a loan from one of those fast cash places—they charge upwards of 20% interest.
+Instead, ask your family or your bank for a loan.)
+Again, take it step-by-step.

 Keep lines of communication open with your significant other.
 It will probably be a bumpy ride.
 Make sure you have some stress-coping mechanisms to use along the way.